Zaedus/Discord-MultiMonitors/README.md

 1. Open the app and then select the screen that you want to share.
 2. After the new media window appears, open Discord.
 3. Join a voice chat.
-4. Select "Share Your Screen"
+4. Select "Share Your Screen".
 5. Select the window that says `Screen` and then a number.

 This should be everything to get you started.